-- Students receive grades based on two types of Year 12 assessment:
+- Students receive grades based on two types of Year 12 assessments:

-Students who complete all assessments and exams, and meet all the requirements (like attendance at school, and the Minimum Standard) receive their HSC.
+Students who complete all assessments and exams, and meet all the requirements (like school attendance, and the Minimum Standard) receive their HSC.

 Take the Minimum Standards Test before the end of Year 12 – you will need to achieve a Level 3-4 to show you’ve got the skills to take on life after school.

 - For more about the HSC, check out the rules and processes page.

 For more about HSC marks, grades and results, visit the understanding results page.

 HSC subjects are worth 1, 2, or 3 'units'.
 Students must study 12 units worth of subjects in Year 11; they can drop down to 10 units in Year 12.